DK Havenergi

 There is now reason for new hope if one hopes that the offshore wind turbine projects Kadet Banke, Paludan Flak and Vikinge Banke will become a reality in Danish waters.

 However, the companies did not agree with that decision.
-That is why they brought the rejection to the Energy Complaints Board, and it has turned out to be a good idea.
-In any case, the appeals board has come to the conclusion "that the Danish Energy Agency has not sufficiently justified that a feasibility study permit for a specific area constitutes a value for the applicant."
+Therefore, they appealed the rejection to the Energy Appeals Board, and it has proven to be a good idea.
+In any case, the appeals board has concluded that "the Danish Energy Agency has not sufficiently justified that a feasibility study permit for a specific area constitutes a value for the applicant."

-Not the first defeat for the Danish Energy Agency in open door cases
+Not the first defeat for the Danish Energy Agency in open-door cases

 Text, graphics, images, sound, and other content on this website are protected under copyright law.
 DK Medier reserves all rights to the content, including the right to exploit the content for the purpose of text and data mining, cf. Section 11b of the Copyright Act and Article 4 of the DSM Directive.